 - PowerShell version 5 or greater

-- If you are using SCCM, here are the configuration Manager Requirement
+- If you are using SCCM, here is the configuration Manager Requirement

 – Remote access to the SCCM site Server